dkarvounaris/laravel-prestashop-webservice/README.md

 * Compatible with Laravel 8 and 9.
 * Adds curl-multi support, for concurrent and async Prestashop requests.

+* PATCH API support
 Installation
 ------------
+Important: Install as usually and then checkout to branch dev-multi.

 Require this package with composer using the following command: